 • Ideal for staining and painting

-White primed wood (birch or poplar)
+White primed wood (Birch or Poplar)

-Can be left white or finished in a colour of your choice.
+White primed wood can be left white or finished in a colour of your choice.

 • Knot-free and can be sprayed white for a high-quality, even finish